Finite determinacy of matrices over local rings. Tangent modules to the miniversal deformation for R-linear group actions: Introduction

 \subsection{Acknowledgements}

-Many thanks to R.-O. Buchweitz, V. Grandjean, G.-M. Greuel, V. Kodiyalam and M. Leyenson for helpful/informative discussions and to L. Moln\'{a}r, V.V.
+Many thanks to A.Fernandez-Boix, R.-O. Buchweitz, V. Grandjean, G.-M. Greuel, V. Kodiyalam and M. Leyenson for helpful/informative discussions and to L. Moln\'{a}r, V.V.
 Sergeichuk for the much needed references on the ``matrix preservers" problems.
+Finally, we thank the anonymous referee for careful reading of the paper and valuable suggestions.